agj/conexp/README.md

 const evaluate = conexp({ log, dup, swap, drop });

 evaluate('"Hello world!" log'); //=> ['Hello world!']
-                                // and will output the message to the console. evaluate('1 2 swap drop dup'); //=> [2, 2]
+                                // and will output the string to the console. evaluate('1 2 swap drop dup'); //=> [2, 2]
 ```

+## Generating and using the language

+All you need to do is pass the `conexp` function an object `functions` containing all functions your language will contain.
+Each key/value pair in the object indicates a name/function relationship within the language that will be generated.

+`conexp(functions)` → `function`

+The result of calling the `conexp` function is an `evaluate` function that takes in an `expression` as a string and evaluates it, returning an array of values.

+`evaluate(expression)` → `array`

 ## Current limitations